microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 By default, the `type` is taken as `azurePipelines` unless specified otherwise.

-In case you need to consume an azurePipeline from other project, then you need to include the project name while providing source name.
+In case you need to consume an azure pipeline from other project, then you need to include the project name while providing source name.

 ```yaml
 resources: